thomascampagnolo97/sign_language_ML/README.md

 ![label_300](docs/label300.png "label300")

 As you can see the best results in terms of accuracy were reached using a Support Vector Machine Classification with Gaussian kernel.
-In terms of time, instead, Random Forest method was significantly faster with respect to other solutions,  still presenting an acceptable accuracy in recognising images.
+In terms of time, instead, Random Forest method was significantly faster with respect to other solutions,  still presenting a comparable accuracy in recognising images.

 The following table, instead, shows the result obtained with a second subdataset composed of 14400 images.
 Here the training set had 500 sample for each of the 24 classes, while the test set had 100.